-Every Monday morning a new module will be released including the 2-hour video lecture, a PDF handout with the original Sanskrit and English translations of select sūtras, and a fun quiz to test your knowledge as you go.
+Each Sunday evening @ 5pm (PST) a new module will be released including the 2-hour video lecture, occasional handouts, and a fun quiz to test your knowledge as you go.
 The syllabus includes optional suggested readings to dive even further into these materials.

-In addition to all of this, each week there will also be a one-hour Facebook Live Q&A session.
-These are held in a private FB group, available to enrolled students only.
-This will allow us to build community, and to create an even more active and dynamic classroom.
+In addition, each Friday @ 10am (PST) there will also be a one-hour Live Zoom Q&A session.
+Students will receive a private link to join the chatroom ahead of time.
+This will allow us to build community, facilitate discussion, and to create an even more active and dynamic classroom.
 If you cannot make the live sessions, no problem.
 They will be recorded and available shortly after for later viewing.